23f2001942/ISA2025-Projects/README.md

 ## 🧾 Certification

-This work was conducted under the guidance of Mr. Sahil Sakkarwal, India Space Academy, and officially certified as part of the ISA 2025 Summer School on Astronomy and Astrophysics.
+This work was conducted under the guidance of India Space Academy, and officially certified as part of the ISA 2025 Summer School on Astronomy and Astrophysics.

 ---